jeffnyman/ludic-historian/articles/pc.md

 The context was that any given student was treated as "a creative person who can learn to use the computer as an exploratory tool" and that this idea was "in contrast to a programmed learning type of CAI which guides the student in pre-determined patterns."

+NOTE: The idea of CAI has an interesting history that I will cover elsewhere.
+The short version is that it was promoted as a way to enhance education but was found to be largely the exact opposite.

 Dwyer characterized educational programming as having two modes: dual and solo.
 The "Project Solo" name was meant to reference the transition of a pilot learning to fly, going from "dual flying" with an instructor to "solo flying" alone.

 NOTE: There is a great deal of context to Project Solo in relation to the idea of computing being used to enhance education.
 This is something I'll cover separately.